gbrunner/adv-programming-for-gis-and-rs/Week 12/README.md

 - Let's add this to a Webmap.
 - Change the renderer to heatmap.
 - Change renderer back to some class breaks and save the Webmap.
+**What's the point of this?**
+*That we did in Leaflet can be done without code.
+But you can code it now with Leaflet and will be able to with ArcGIS Javasctipt!*